gstsdev/armor-lib/README.md

 **Note**: Optionally, you can pass a text encoder as an argument, which will be used up front to encode the response content.
 By default, it uses the `utf8_encode`.

-And at the bottom of the main file, put the call to the `Application::run` method:
+And at the bottom of the main file, put the call to the `Application.run` method:
 ```php
 $app->run();
 ```